code-423n4/2024-08-wildcat/docs/hooks/How Hooks Work.md

 **Exceptions to the above**

-There are two exceptions to the behavior described above.
+There are three exceptions to the behavior described above.

 The rule about not modifying the market behavior is violated by `setAnnualInterestAndReserveRatioBips` - when a market's APR or reserve ratio are changed, the associated hook has the ability to modify those two values.

+The rule about not modifying the market behavior is also violated by `onCreateMarket` which can modify the `HooksConfig` given by the borrower when a market is being deployed.

 The rule about only providing intermediate state (i.e. before execution of the action) is violated by the `queueWithdrawal` functions - when a withdrawal is queued, the intermediate state provided to the hooks call is the state _after_ the market's `pendingWithdrawalExpiry` is updated.
 This ensures the hook has access to the withdrawal expiry if that is ever needed.